Skip to content

 Ensure a clear scope

-A common culprit for scope creep can happen in the initial scope of a project.
-If the project outlines are not clearly defined or if there is a lack of clarity in the project objectives, this can increase the possibility of scope creep appearing.
+A common culprit for scope creep is the initial scope of a project.
+If the project outlines are not clearly defined or the project objectives are unclear, this can increase the possibility of scope creep appearing.

 Ensure that all stakeholders are fully aware of the project outlines and are in agreement with the set objectives.